-Generally, breakwaters shall be permitted for community or commercial facilities.
+Generally, breakwaters will be permitted for community or commercial facilities.
 Only under unusual circumstances should breakwaters be permitted for other navigational encroachments.
-Breakwaters shall only be processed as aids to navigation.
+Breakwaters will only be processed as aids to navigation.

-H. Float Home Standards and Requirements
+J. Float Home Standards and Requirements

 The following standards and requirements apply for float homes: